 Even a small sign of care can significantly increase customers’ will to write you a positive testimonial.

-You can mention some little detail of their buyer’s journey to let them know you pay attention and care.
+You can say a few words or mention some little detail of their buyer’s journey to let them know you pay attention and care.
 You can show appreciation for something they did on their way.
 Or you can just mention their name in the communication.